When is full mouth crown restoration recommended?

 - Implants/ Bridges/ Over-dentures: In cases of missing one or multiple teeth, implants or bridges can be used.
 Overdentures are used for multiple missing teeth.

 - Orthodontic treatment: For proper alignment of the teeth which cannot be covered with artificial crowns.
-They are generally preferred for younger patients with good oral
+They are generally preferred for younger patients with good oral health.

 - Periodontal surgery: Required when gums are not healthy enough and the underlying bone is lost.
 Deeper cleaning is beneficial for successful treatment.